-- There is blood in vomit: If your toddler is throwing up blood, then it could indicate a serious problem.
-He could be vomiting blood due to a severe stomach infection, bruised esophageal lining due to acid reflux, inflammation in the small intestine, and many other reasons.
+- There is blood in vomit: If the toddler is throwing up blood, then it could indicate a serious problem.
+They could be vomiting blood due to a severe stomach infection, bruised esophageal lining due to acid reflux, inflammation in the small intestine, and many other reasons.
 You must take your little one to a pediatrician as soon as possible.

-- Vomiting is accompanied by high fever and acute diarrhea: As mentioned earlier, vomiting, accompanied by diarrhea, can be dehydrating.
+- Vomiting is accompanied by high fever and acute diarrhea: As mentioned earlier, vomiting, accompanied by diarrhea, can dehydrate the child.
 If your toddler has a high fever, then it can make the condition even more distressful.
 A quick medical response is the best way to alleviate the condition.

 - The vomit is always green or black in color: If the vomit is greenish in color, then it can be due to bile reflux, which could be an indicator of a serious intestinal infection or even ulcer.
-Black and dark brown vomit could be an indicator of blood clots due to an erstwhile internal bleeding.
+Black and dark brown vomit could be an indicator of blood clots due to internal bleeding previously.
 It can happen due to reasons ranging from milk allergies to deficiency of vitamin K.

 - The abdomen is swollen: A visibly swollen tummy could be due to severe infection or fluid retention caused by a fundamental problem.
 Either way, it is an alarming sign and should be brought to swift medical attention.

-- The toddler is fatigued and has weakened pulse: These symptoms will be accompanied by decreased alertness and a general disorientation.
+- The toddler is fatigued and has a weakened pulse: These symptoms will be accompanied by decreased alertness and general disorientation.
 The toddler will urinate fewer times in the day, maybe once in eight hours.
-These all can be signs of severe dehydration due to loss of water and electrolytes through vomiting.
+All these can be signs of severe dehydration due to loss of water and electrolytes through vomiting.
 The condition is aggravated if the toddler is also suffering from diarrhea.

 Treatment For Vomiting In Toddlers

-The treatment for your toddler’s vomiting is subjective as the medicine for his vomiting will depend on the underlying problem.
-Generally, vomiting is a symptom of various problems.
+The treatment for your toddler’s vomiting is subjective as the medicine for vomiting will depend on the underlying problem.
+Generally, vomiting is a symptom of an underlying problem.
 Therefore, a doctor will look for the other signs to diagnose the condition.

-Similarly, precautions also depend on the underlying condition.
+Similarly, precautions to prevent vomiting also depend on the underlying condition.

 Precautions To Prevent Vomiting

-However, you can follow some generic safety measures to try and avoid the conditions that lead to vomiting.
+However, you can follow some generic safety measures to try and avoid the conditions that lead to vomiting (16).

-- Always provide clean and hygienic food: Maintain cleanliness at home and your kitchen.
+- Always provide clean and hygienic food: Maintain cleanliness at home and in your kitchen.
 Clean the utensils you use for your toddler and sterilize them.
-Prepare your baby’s food under hygienic conditions because eating clean food is one way of preventing exposure to disease-causing bacteria and viruses.
+Prepare your baby’s food under hygienic conditions, as eating clean food is one way of preventing exposure to disease-causing bacteria and viruses.

 - Limit the quantity of acid reflux and indigestion-causing foods: Foods such as chocolates, processed foods, and citrus fruits may cause acid reflux.
 If your toddler is prone to acid reflux, then limit the quantity of these foods.
 Also, ensure they eat slowly and not more than they need, to prevent overeating and digestive problems.

-- Manage your toddler’s food allergy: If you know your toddler is allergic to a certain food, then take every step to prevent him from eating that food.
-Avoid the products that have the food as an ingredient.
+- Manage your toddler’s food allergy: If you know your toddler is allergic to a certain food, then prevent them from eating that food.
+Also, avoid the products that have the allergy-causing food as an ingredient.

 - Avoid situations that may cause motion sickness: Do not take your motion-sick toddler for a ride on a mini-roller coaster in a theme park.
-Also, avoid other triggers like traveling through a long twisty road, a super fast elevator or anything that might make him throw up.
+Also, avoid other triggers like traveling through a long twisty road, a super-fast elevator, or anything that might make them throw up.

-- Keep your baby hydrated: Vomiting can be dehydrating and if it is accompanied with diarrhea, then it can quickly deplete the body’s water reserves.
+- Keep your baby hydrated: Vomiting can dehydrate the body, and if it is accompanied by diarrhea, then it can quickly deplete the body’s water reserves.
 Keep a steady inflow of water and electrolytes to prevent the risk of severe dehydration in the case of vomiting.

 How To Make Your Toddler Feel Better?

-If the precautions do not work, and your toddler is feeling sick, then you would want to make every effort to ease his condition.
-Here are some ways you can follow to make him feel better:
+If the precautions do not work, and your toddler is feeling sick, then you would want to make every effort to ease the condition.
+Here are some things you can do to make the child feel better:

-- Do not force your little one to eat: Do not force your toddler to eat anything when he seems visibly distressed due to constant vomiting.
-It is okay if he skips a meal since he is doing so because of the discomfort caused by vomiting and the underlying problem.
+- Do not force your little one to eat: Do not force your toddler to eat anything when they seem visibly distressed due to constant vomiting.
+It is okay if they skip a meal since they are doing so because of the discomfort caused by vomiting and the underlying problem.
 Even if they are hungry, give them liquids.
-Solid food may not be the right choice as his digestive system is not in a condition to digest it.
+Solid food may not be the right choice as their digestive system is not in a condition to digest it.

-- Provide plenty of fluids: Feed him fluids since vomiting and diarrhea drain the body of water and electrolytes like sodium and potassium.
-Give your toddler fluids such as dissolved oral rehydration salts (ORS) in small sips or with a tablespoon.
-This should rehydrate him while also providing him with supplementary calories until he can eat solid food.
-Avoid giving milk and juices since they can be difficult to digest.
+- Provide plenty of fluids: Feed them fluids since vomiting and diarrhea drain the body of water and electrolytes, such as sodium and potassium.
+Give your toddler fluids, such as dissolved oral rehydration salts (ORS), in small sips or with a tablespoon.
+This should rehydrate the child while also giving them supplementary calories until they can eat solid food.
+Avoid giving milk and juices, as they can be difficult to digest.

-- Follow the prescribed course of medicines: The doctor will generally prescribe a course of medicines, which will involve multiple drugs.
+- Follow the prescribed course of medicines: The doctor will generally prescribe a course of treatment, which could involve multiple drugs.
 Follow the course without deviation to prevent a relapse of the infection.